Spring seems to have arrived early

 The kids really like the Chinatown

-Center and this year we had the opportunity to walk in parade -
+Cultural Center and this year we had the opportunity to walk in

-surprisingly they didn't want to walk.
-We followed our usual
+parade - surprisingly they didn't want to walk.
+We followed

-strategy - arrive about an hour before the parade and park a few
+our usual strategy - arrive about an hour before the parade and

-kids didn't mind - walking in the snow was fun.
+the snow.
+The kids didn't mind - walking in the snow was

 Monday was a school day and Tuesday the

-parenting option, I decided to take the kids to work and let them do
+another parenting option, I decided to take the kids to work and

-their homework at my desk.
-Of course going downtown in the
+let them do their homework at my desk.
+Of course going

 Queen Elizabeth Park Again